 Free Obamacare Frequently Asked Questions

-One of the large impacts in this legislation is health insurance and the Marketplace.
-The American rescue plan has made a lot of changes in the affordability of insurance, who can qualify for help and much, much more.
+One of the large impacts of this legislation is health insurance and the marketplace because the American Rescue Plan has made a lot of changes in the affordability of insurance, who can qualify for help and much, much more.

 It MAY VERY WELL GO DOWN!
-Due to these changes with the American rescue plan, more people will qualify for coverage and for millions of covered the rates may go down.
+Due to changes with the American Rescue Plan, more people will qualify for coverage and for millions of covered the rates may go down.
 All Americans that qualify and have income under 150% of the Federal poverty level will qualify for a FREE SILVER PLAN.
 There are many rules and our agents are here to explain to you all the details.
 Call us and we can see if you qualify.

-ACA is an acronym that stands for the Affordable Care Act.
+ACA is an acronym that stands for the Affordable Care Act, otherwise known as “Obamacare.”
 The Affordable Care Act was a sweeping healthcare reform law passed in 2010 that made affordable healthcare attainable to all citizens of the United States.

-There are different types of qualifying life events that will allow you to enroll in Obamacare outside of the enrollment period:
+There are a few different types of qualifying life events that will allow you to enroll in Obamacare outside of the enrollment period:

 • You recently lost insurance coverage that met government requirements (due to job or coverage loss)

-• Your family has changed (childbirth, married, divorced, adoption, death)
+• Your family has changed due to childbirth, marriage, divorce, adoption, death

 • You permanently moved to a new area where your coverage is no longer effective